NobodyForNothing/desktop/README.md

 - melos for testing and linting flutter/dart projects and unifying dependencies
 - manual build for flutter app releases
 - normal rust build for rust apps

+## natives

+all rust code used by apps is in its own package with a rust directory.
+There is a buildnative build step that builds these native libraries and puts them in their respective platform directories.